madeleinegoertz/madeleinegoertz.github.io/index.markdown

 ## Research

-I have conducted research into moduli spaces of triangles with [Eric Brussel](https://math.calpoly.edu/eric-brussel), funded by the Frost Fund in the Cal Poly Bailey college.
+I have conducted research into moduli spaces of triangles with [Eric Brussel](https://math.calpoly.edu/eric-brussel), funded by the Frost Fund in the Cal Poly Bailey College.
 I have also conducted research into Gray codes, a subject at the intersection of theoretical computer science and discrete mathematics, with [Aaron Williams](https://sites.google.com/williams.edu/aaron) as part of the [NSF SMALL REU](https://math.williams.edu/small/).

 ### Preprints & Publications